Ugalla River National Park

 Best Time to Visit

-The best time to visit Ugalla River National Park is during the dry season (June to October) when wildlife gathers near the river, and roads are more accessible.
+The best time to visit this park is during the dry season (June to October) when wildlife gathers near the river, and roads are more accessible.

 The wet season (November to April) transforms the park into a lush, green expanse — ideal for birding but more challenging for road travel.